Spark8961/Calculator/README.md

 ```
 2. Open the project in your Java IDE.

-3. Compile and run the CalculatorApp.java file.
+3. Compile and run the Main.java file.

 4. The calculator application window should appear, allowing you to perform calculations.